ozbatmann/netas-task/README.md

 http://localhost:8080/createStudent.xhtml : url is used to create new student. http://localhost:8080/studentsList.xhtml: url is used to show created students.

-In the datatable using pen icon you can edit the data.
-Additionaly if you click the add-edit file button you can edit the existing file or upload new file for the selected student record.
+In the datatable by using pen icon you can edit the row.
+Additionaly, if you click the add-edit button you can add a new file or edit existing file for the selected student.